andres-lowrie/lang/docs/content/docs/functions/_index.md

 => 6
 ```

-You can also have lambdas with multiple retuns
+You can also have lambdas with multiple retuns by specifying returns with
+commas

 ```
 add = a b -> a + b

-add (-> 2, 4)
+f = (-> 2, 4)

+add f

 => 6
 ```